One person is answering question about osteoporosis

 More evidence is needed to determine if vitamin K supplementation can help prevent weakening bones.
 One review showed that postmenopausal women and those who already have osteoporosis lowered their chance of getting a fracture with vitamin K supplements.

-Food sources of protein
+Food sources of protein to protect against osteoporosis in menopause.

 4. Protein